kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 - This is the time on the server!
 - This code was executed on the Jupyter Lab running on the EC2 server!
 #### Challenge exercise
-- Come up with innovative ideas to use Pytyon code execution
+- Come up with innovative ideas to use Python code execution
-- Discuss this ideas with Open WebUI
+- Discuss these ideas with Open WebUI
 #### Challenge exercise 2
-- Without writing single line of Python code get following things done just using Prompt Engineering:
+- Without writing a single line of Python code, get the following things done just using Prompt Engineering: